Return type: Returning a value from a method

 throws an exception, whichever occurs first.

-You declare a method's return type in its method declaration.
-Within the body of the method, you use the return statement to return the value.
+To declare a method's return type, it is included in its method declaration.
+Within the body of the method, the return statement is used to return the value.

-Any method declared void doesn't return a value.
+Any method declared void does not return a value.
 It does not need to contain a return statement, but it may do so.
 In such a case, a return statement can be used to branch out of a control flow block and exit the method and is simply used like this: